 Do leave your suggestions (in comments section) for more possible upgrades that can be worked on in future projects.

 Step 5: Testing the Lamp

 Place the Lamp inverted on a flat surface.
 The U-shaped LED leg will bend and complete the circuit by contacting the battery terminal thus in turn lighting the LED.

-So friends, this here concludes the instructable, make this wonderful DIY LED Water Lamp at home and don't forget to share your experiences in the comments section below.
-Stay tuned and Follow me on instructables to receive regular updates.
+So friends, this here concludes the instructable, stay tuned and SUBSCRIBE to receive regular updates.
+In case you might have missed, watch the video and see how i made this wonderful DIY LED Water Lamp at home and don't forget to share your experiences in the comments section below.